XeniaScripts/Sparx-members-bot/replit.md

-# ServerSync - Discord Member Transfer Bot
+# Sparx Members ⚡️ - Discord Member Transfer Bot

 A Discord bot that automatically transfers members between servers using OAuth2 authorization with the `guilds.join` scope.